sleepingjun/How-a-CNN-work/README.md

 # Visualization CNN
-This was my freelance research assignments in January Visualizing Convolutional Neural Networks using weights and heatmap(grad-CAM and grad-CAM++).
+This was my freelance research assignment in January, 2021.\n Visualizing Convolutional Neural Networks using weights and heatmap(grad-CAM and grad-CAM++).

 ## Intorduction